Skip to main content

 Do I need to prove negligence to file a FELA claim?

-Generally yes, to file a FELA claim, you need to prove that your employer or the railroad company was negligent in some way, and that this negligence contributed to your injuries.
+Generally yes, to file a FELA claim, you need to prove that your employer or the railroad company was negligent in some way and that this negligence contributed to your injuries.

 What is the difference between workers’ compensation and FELA claims?

-This means that a FELA claim requires proof of negligence on the part of the railroad in order to pay out.
+This means that a FELA claim requires proof of negligence on the part of the railroad to pay out.
 This is why you need an attorney to represent you — a case must be presented, and we will handle that work on your behalf.

 What is the statute of limitations for filing a FELA claim?